Monday, February 19, 2018

 He faced off against these two guys three times...

-...(more than any other antagonist in history)!
+...(more than any other antagonist in television history)!

 &

-He forced the only time these two duos met...
+he forced the only time these two duos met...

 ...though they spent as much time fighting each other as they did dealing with his machinations!